rainbowdashlabs/sql-java/docs/03/data_consistency/foreign_keys.md

 Of course, we will use all our previous knowledge here as well.
 Let's sum up quickly what we want to achieve:

 - Every player should only appear once -> Primary key on player_id
-- The money should be 0 initally -> Default to 0
+- The money should be 0 initially -> Default to 0
 - Only players which are present in our player table should have a money amount listed -> Foreign key from money. player_id to player.id
 - When a player gets deleted we also want to delete the money entry -> On delete cascade the deletion on other tables.